Date of Degree

 RESULTS AND CONCUSIONS: Differences between male and female mean crown heights were only present on maxillary incisors at early ages.
 Tooth 8 at ages 8 to 12 and for tooth 9 at ages 10 to 11.
 All other ages and all other teeth showed no gender differences.
 Eruption rates differ for males and female for tooth 8 only.
 Teeth 9, 24, 25 all showed no differences in their rate of increasing crown height over time.
 A significant age effect for teeth 8 and 9 and also teeth 24 and 25 in the subset studies was found.
 There was no significant factor between age and gender.
 Teeth heights at age 20 and 40 were significantly greater than age 11.
 At age 40 heights were significantly greater than age 20.
 Teeth continue to erupt unto a patient's forties.

 viii, 74 pages

 Copyright 2010 Russell John Guymon

 Guymon, Russell John.
-"Passive eruption patterns in central incisors." thesis, University of Iowa, 2010.
+"Passive eruption patterns in central incisors."
+MS (Master of Science) thesis, University of Iowa, 2010.